Last updated on June 12th, 2023 at 01:26 pm

 A 20 kg child would get 25 micrograms of ethylmercury in one injection every year (which is irrelevant, since no children’s vaccine contains thiomersal).
 The theoretical LD50 dose for that same child would be around 2000 mg of thiomersal, or about 80,000 times higher than the amount of thiomersal in one vaccine dose.

-And let me say it for like the fifth time, there’s no thimerosal in any children’s vaccine today.
+And let me say it for the fifth time, there’s no thimerosal in any children’s vaccine today.

 So, you would have to inject your child 80,000 times a day, every day, to make it potentially toxic.
 And no, dose-response relationships are not linear.
 That doesn’t mean that there’s some tiny risk of death from even a small dose of thiomersal.
-There is actually NO risk.
+There is NO risk.
 And again, since there’s no thiomersal in pediatric vaccines, this argument is incredibly ridiculous.

 Wait.
 That’s more evidence that anti-vaccine lunatics are in the pockets of Big Pharma.
 They pushed to get rid of thiomersal to make more profits for Big Pharma.
 That was an awesome move on their part!